-School Psychology (MEd/EdS)
+School Psychology Admissions (MEd/EdS)

 Applying to the School Psychology Programs

+The School Psychology programs consider applications for the Fall semester only.
 Please see the general statement of admission requirements for all graduate studies programs in the “Admissions” section of the UMass Boston Graduate Studies Catalog (see here) and description of admission requirements listed under “Professional Preparation Programs for Education” in the “Regulations, Procedures, and Degree Requirements” section of the same publication.

-The University of Massachusetts at Boston is committed to equal opportunity and affirmative action.
+The University of Massachusetts Boston is committed to equal opportunity and affirmative action.
 No student, employee, or applicant will be denied admission, employment, or access to programs and activities because of race, sex, religion, age, color, national origin, handicap/disability status, or sexual orientation/preference.
 The University policy is in concert with state and federal nondiscrimination laws.
 Inquiries concerning the University's administration of the nondiscrimination laws should be addressed to the University Director of Affirmative Action.

 Review of school psychology program applications for the fall semester begins January 2nd.
-There is no admission to the spring semester.
+There is no admission to the spring or summer semester.
 Since every year far more candidates apply than can be admitted, admission is quite competitive.
 The School Psychology Admissions Committee reviews all applications and recommends admission for those applicants who present evidence of their potential both to achieve graduate work with distinction and to become committed and effective school psychologists.
 The process is as follows: